-1. Park the vehicle on a firm, level surface.
+1. Park on a firm, level surface.
 Avoid ice or slippery areas.

-Do not attempt to change a tire on the side of the vehicle close to moving traffic, pull far enough off the road to avoid the danger of being hit when operating the jack or changing the wheel.
+Do not attempt to change a tire on the side of the vehicle close to moving traffic, pull far enough off the road to avoid being hit when operating the jack or changing the wheel.

-- 2. Turn on the Hazard Warning flasher.

-- 3. Set the parking brake.
+- 2. Turn on the Hazard Warning flasher. - 3.
+Set the parking brake.

-- 4. Place the shift lever into PARK (automatic transmission) or REVERSE (manual transmission).
+4. Shift the automatic transmission into PARK, or a manual transmission into REVERSE.

-- 5. Turn OFF the ignition.
+5. Turn the ignition to LOCK.

-6. Block both the front and rear of the wheel diagonally opposite the jacking position.
+6. Block both the front and rear of the wheel diagonally opposite of the jacking position.
 For example, if changing the right front tire, block the left rear wheel.

-NOTE: Passengers should not remain in the vehicle while the vehicle is being jacked.
+NOTE: Passengers should not remain in the vehicle 6 when the vehicle is being jacked.